devicetree-org/devicetree-specification/source/flattened-format.rst

     This field shall contain the value 0xd00dfeed (big-endian).

 ``totalsize``
-    This field shall contain the total size of the devicetree data structure.
+    This field shall contain the total size in bytes of the devicetree data structure.
     This size shall encompass all sections of the structure: the header, the memory reservation block, structure block and strings block, as well as any free space gaps between the blocks or after the final block.